Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 city

-Prohibits drone operations within all city parks except in designated areas or with a special use permit issued by the Director of Parks.
+Prohibits drone operations within city parks except in designated areas or with a Special Use Permit issued by the Parks Director.

 Restrictions

-Drones prohibited in parks unless in a specifically designated area or operator holds special permit from park director.
+Drones prohibited in city parks except designated areas or with permit from Director.

 View source